HyperGH/SnedDocs/src/modules/fun.md

 Fun commands provide for a way to entertain users (or challenge them, in the case of `sn typeracer`).
 Certain commands are only for use with moderation access.

+## Permissions

+Permissions in this category are controlled via the `fun` permission-node. `moderation` implicitly inherits this node.
+For more information about permissions, please see [Permissions](./permissions.md).

  ## Commands

 Below you will find all the commands in the fun category, and a brief description of each of them.
 For detailed command usage, you can type `sn help <command_name>` in any of the channels where the bot is present.

 | Command  | Description  |
 | ------------ | ------------ |